asaleminiK/djabarri_bluetooth/README.md

 TODO
 ========================

--Enable client to read from multiple characteristics <br />
 -Enable server to support 2 instances so iOS app can connect <br />
 -Enable FreeRTOS for SPI <br />